Your cookie preferences

 Unlike downloading films and TV shows, streaming doesn’t require a great deal of storage on your device.
 And you can start watching from the moment you press play.
 The drawback of this is that you need a decent, reliable internet connection when streaming to avoid experiencing lag, buffering or other connection errors in the middle of your favourite show.

-You can access streaming platforms on a smartphone or tablet, on a smart TV or by connecting a media streaming device to your regular TV.
+You can access streaming platforms on a smartphone or tablet, on a smart TV or by connecting a TV streaming device to your regular TV.

 What is a good internet speed for streaming?

-A good internet speed for streaming doesn’t have to be extremely fast if all you’re doing is streaming.
-The recommended minimum speed ranges from 1.5Mbps up to 25Mbps depending on the streaming platform and the level of definition you want to stream in.
+A good internet speed for streaming doesn’t have to be extremely fast if that's your main ue for the internet when at home.
+The recommended minimum speed ranges from 1.5Mbps up to 25Mbps, but this largely depends on the level of picture quality you want to stream in.

-It’s also worth noting that these are the minimum recommended speeds.
-So they don’t take into account what else you’ll be using your internet for at the same time as streaming.
+It’s also worth noting that these are minimum recommended speeds for streaming on one device, not on multiple screens throughout the house.
+They don’t take into account what else your family or housemates be using your internet for at the same time.

-So if anyone else in your household is streaming, making a video call or gaming online, you’ll need much more bandwidth than just the minimum.
+So, if anyone else in your household is also streaming, making a video call, or gaming online, you’ll need much more bandwidth than the minimum.

 What broadband speed do you need to stream in SD, HD and 4K?